Keith McCready: Personal life

 McCready was born on April 9, 1957, in Elmhurst, Illinois, later moving to Anaheim, California, with his brother and father.
 He initially had to stand on a box to reach the height of the table, and developed his unusual "sidewinder" stroke while still a boy.
 He was reportedly habituated to gambling by his divorced father when, during custodial visits, Keith and his brothers would each be given $20 and required to play various games with him, "usually until he had won his money back".

 An established gambler at a young age, McCready had won a large amount gambling the night before at the horse racetrack.
 He was afraid to leave the money at home, for fear that his two older brothers would help themselves to it, and he did not want to leave it in his school locker for the same reason.
 When his teacher saw that it was the sum of $14,000 in gambling winnings, McCready was suspended from school "for having too much money".
 Danny Diliberto was living in Bellflower, California, during this time.
 He learned about the incident when he asked why young McCready was hanging in the pool room instead of attending school.
 The school officials contacted the California Department of Social Services to investigate his home environment, which had deteriorated after the death of his mother.
 His father had developed problems with alcoholism.
 Placed in foster care, Keith was removed from his family home and made a ward of the state.
 The owner of his neighborhood pool room, Bob's Billiards, liked McCready and successfully petitioned to adopt him.

 As a teenager in California, McCready was mentored by Cole Dixon, an older California player who showed McCready how to survive as a pool player, and inspired Rudolf Wanderone, whom he had met as an adolescent.
 McCready was considered an old-school player who was fast and accurate at the table, acquiring the nickname "Keither with the Ether".
 However, he was later given the nickname "Earthquake".
-Today, McCready resides in Washington, DC, and was inducted into the One Pocket Hall of Fame in January 2018.
-In January 2018, Keith McCready was inducted into the One Pocket Hall of Fame for a "Lifetime of Pool in Action".
+Today, McCready resides in Washington, DC.
+He was inducted into the One Pocket Hall of Fame in January 2018 for a "Lifetime of Pool in Action".

 In the late 2000s, McCready became a columnist for InsidePool magazine.